dbos-inc/dbos-docs/docs/api-reference/configuration.md

 - **logsEndpoint**: The endpoint to which logs are sent.
 - **tracesEndpoint**: The endpoint to which traces are sent.

-The Transact exporter uses gRPC.
-An example configuration for a local Jaeger instance listening for gRPC traffic on port 4318 is shown below.
+The Transact exporter uses [protobuf over HTTP](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-proto).
+An example configuration for a local Jaeger instance with default configuration is shown below.

 **Example**: